John and Gerry's Orchids of Britain and Europe

 Ophrys phryganae

-Identification is not as difficult as one might at first think and there are two important features to look for when trying to differentiate it from its cousins.
-The first of these is size, which is small and probably half that of O. lutea.
-The second feature is the flower's side on profile and pictures 1 and 4 clearly show the prominent basal prominences which give the lip the look of a knee joint.
-This characteristic is difficult to observe face on as can be seen from the other photos.
-O. sicula is a similar size but its longtitudinal profile is comparatively flat.
+Identification is not difficult and there are two important features that differentiate it from its cousins.
+The first of these is size, which is small, being around half that of O. lutea.
+The second feature is the flower's profile, which as can be seen from pictures 1 and 4 features two highly prominent basal prominences that produce the appearance of a flexed knee joint.
+In O. sicula the longtitudinal profile is comparatively flat by comparison.